Main Content

 Define Custom Training Loops, Loss Functions, and Networks

 If the trainingOptions function does not provide the training options that you need for your task, then you can create a custom training loop using automatic differentiation.
-To learn more, see Define Deep Learning Network for Custom Training Loops.
+To learn more, see Train Network Using Custom Training Loop.

-If Deep Learning Toolbox™ does not provide the layers you need for your task (including output layers that specify loss functions), then you can create a custom layer.
+If Deep Learning Toolbox™ does not provide the layers you need for your task, then you can create a custom layer.
 To learn more, see Define Custom Deep Learning Layers.
-For loss functions that cannot be specified using an output layer, you can specify the loss in a custom training loop.
-To learn more, see Specify Loss Functions.
-For networks that cannot be created using layer graphs, you can define custom networks as a function.
-To learn more, see Define Network as Model Function.
+For models that cannot be specified as networks of layers, you can define the model as a function.
+To learn more, see Train Network Using Model Function.

 For more information about which training method to use for which task, see Train Deep Learning Model in MATLAB.